Chapter 10- Life goes on in the Village

 "Um- no," said Lefou.
 He chuckled a little, and she giggled, grinning warmly at him.
 "Well, thank you, and goodbye!"
 The young woman shook the sturdy horse's reins and sped off.

 The ale now sold, Lefou headed back to the pub.
 In a few hours, he would open it and hope that the two tap barrels were enough for the men that night.
 He glanced back at the blonde woman, trying to race her horse and loaded wagon out of the village.
 Those few minutes spent in her company had felt like a ray of sunshine on a gloomy day.
-For the first time he was aware, a cute woman had shown friendly attention toward him.
-He would probably never see her again.

 The sky became overcast and dull, and the painful, Gaston-sized void returned to the little tavern keeper's heart.
 Yet somehow, this day, it didn't hurt quite as much.
 He realized now that he possessed things that his best friend, who he'd spent years longing to be like, would never have- hope, life, and a future.